hellfirehd/DKW.TransactionExtractor/README.md

 ### Transaction Classification

 The application automatically categorizes transactions based on configurable rules.
-When a transaction cannot be automatically categorized, the console prompts for manual classification.
+When a transaction cannot be automatically categorized, the console prompts for manual classification with the option to add comments for context.

 See the **[Transaction Classification Guide](docs/CLASSIFICATION_GUIDE.md)** for detailed documentation on:

 - Category configuration
 - Matcher types (ExactMatch, Contains, Regex)
 - Interactive matcher creation
+- Adding transaction comments
 - Smart merging behavior
 - Output formats